How Do I Get My Baby to Sleep?

 I'm going to tell you a little secret about breastfeeding and sleep and it may save your life.
 Okay, not literally, but you may be so glad to find out about this little secret, that you'll be jumping for joy.
 It is the one thing that, when my wife and I look back on the differences between raising our first son and our second son, we wish we had known.

 The first thing you're probably wondering is how I, as a man, could have anything useful to say about breastfeeding.
 The answer is: I don't.
 At least, not on my own.
 My wife is the expert here.
 I'm just relaying a conversation we had.
 I thought it would make a good, useful, short, easy-to-read hub for first-time and expectant mothers.
 After all, there's so much to learn as a first-time mother or first-time parent.
 It's basically impossible to take it all in.
 It's overwhelming.
 So I thought that instead of reading a laundry list of things you could do, you could just read this one thing and wrap it into whatever else you're taking away from whatever else you're reading.
 So, here it goes.

 Help Your Baby Sleep

-Unfortunately, moms discover that it's easy to blur the lines between these two things.
+Unfortunately, moms discover that it's easy to blur the lines between eating and sleeping.
 Don't.
 You'll regret it.
 One of the things new moms are likely to read in any of the myriad breastfeeding books is that moms should feed on demand.
 When the baby is hungry, you feed the baby.
 This is sound advice.
-However, because those feedings occur at all times of the day and night, new mothers often make the mistake of allowing their baby to fall asleep at the breast.
-Again, this is best avoided.
+However, those feedings occur at all times of the day and night.
+New mothers often make the mistake of allowing their baby to fall asleep at the breast.
+Again, you should avoid this.